 By Jennifer Rubin

-Jennifer Rubin writes the Right Turn blog for The Post, offering reported opinion from a conservative perspective.
+Jennifer Rubin writes the Right Turn blog for The Washington Post.